 The collection is prefaced by two dedicatory poems.
 The apparent homeliness and pastorality of these opening poems, would seem to be at odds with the rest of the collection.
 Yet both “Mossbawn” poems contain undertones of the violence that will come to define the rest of the collection, from the ‘reddening stove’ with its ‘plaque of heat’ in ‘Sunlight‘ to the ‘sharp knife’ in ‘The Seed Cutters’.
 These easily overlooked images present the difficult idea that Ireland is a nation cut through with violence: ‘at the centre, a dark watermark’, which is ever on the brink of spilling over.

 North has in fact been criticised for condoning the violence in Northern Ireland in its transhistoricising and nationalising of violent acts.
-The connections drawn between the bog bodies; victims of ritual sacrifice and war, and the injured and dead of contemporary Ireland, bring a sense of the inevitable to the contemporary atrocities, as Ireland’s Viking past, real and imagined, provides the steady drum-pulse that runs through the work.
-Heaney’s portrayal of the historic dead further fuels these criticisms as the question emerges: is his aestheticising and sexualising of these images of violence somehow condoning its use?
+The connections drawn between the bog bodies; victims of ritual sacrifice and war, and the injured and dead of contemporary Ireland, bring a sense of the inevitable to the contemporary atrocities.
+The question thus emerges: is his aestheticising and sexualising of these images of violence, contemporary and historical, somehow condoning its use?

 The Bog Never Forgets